-Cl heck your progress - II
+С heck your progress - II

-NOTE: - a) Write your answers in the space given below.
+NOTE: - a) W a) Write your answers in the space given below.

 b) C b) Compare your answer with the lesson.

 A) Tick ck the right choice :-

-a) The questionnaire:
+a) The The questionnaire:

 i) is mailed to respondents and the respondents has to answer the question on their own

 ii) involves presentation of oral verbal stimuli

-b) Secondary Data means ondary Data means data that are
+b) Seco ondary Data means data that are

 i) already available

 ii) original in character

-B) Answer the following questions a) Explain in brief observation wer the following questions
+B) Ansv ver the following questions

-Expl ain in brief observation method.
+a) Explain in brief observation method.

-b) Explain difference bet Schedule. - lain difference between Questionnaire and edule.
+b) Expl ain difference between Ouestionnaire and Schedule.

-~ Jiiowate.

-1
+- /